andrewpillar/book/readme.md

 # Publishing

-Manuscripts can be published into both the PDF and DOCX formats.
+Manuscripts can be published into both the PDF and DOCX formats, via the `pub` command,

+    $ book pub -f pdf dracula.mom

+Individual chapters of a manuscript can be published via passing the chapter names as additional arguments,

+    $ book pub -f pdf dracula.mom "CHAPTER ONE"

 ## PDF